-While provincial and federal press briefings use sign-language interpreters, other more everyday actions are not adapted.
-Wearing a mask, which by definition hides the mouth, is a problem for people with hearing loss, who read lips, and people who are deaf, who communicate using sign language and for whom facial expressions are very important for conveying emotions.
+A mask, which by definition hides the mouth, is a problem for people with hearing loss who read lips or who express themselves using sign language, and for whom facial expressions are very important part of conveying emotions.

-In this case, how can you check that the information has been properly conveyed?
+In this case, how can you check that information has indeed been conveyed?
 As a caregiver, how can you ensure that professionals understand your loved one and vice versa?
-Here is a portrait of the communication strategies available to facilitate exchanges with people who are hard of hearing or deaf.
+Here are some of the communication strategies and tools available to facilitate exchanges with people with hearing loss.

 Strategies for medical appointments

 The Association Audition Québec (in French) disseminates information messages designed to provide practical tips to people with hearing loss and their loved ones.
 Wearing a mask may cause stress and fear during an authorized medical appointment.
-While no solution is yet available to resolve this problem, other strategies exist to facilitate exchanges and reassure both you and the care receiver.
+While no solution is yet available to resolve this problem, other strategies exist to facilitate exchanges and reassure both you as the caregiver.

 - Appointments by telephone

 For COVID-19 screening or required care of a medical condition, most appointments are taking place by telephone.
 Whether or not you live with your loved one, you can connect to the teleconference to facilitate the discussion.
 You may also ask to accompany your loved one on the day of their appointment, provided that you live with them.

 To ensure that you are not caught off guard, it is very helpful if you prepare for the consultation ahead of time.
 Some of the information that you or your loved one can write on a piece of paper and give to the care staff upon your arrival is the health insurance number, date of birth, list of medications, medical conditions (diabetes, asthma...).
 If screening is involved, also write down the answers to the security questions: Have you travelled?
 Have you been in contact with someone who has travelled?
 Do you have any symptoms?